carbonplan/charts/README.md

 [mit license]: https://badgen.net/badge/license/MIT/blue
 [npm version]: https://badgen.net/npm/v/@carbonplan/charts

-There are _a lot_ of charting libraries.
-This one somehow fills a niche that we think still exists.
+There are _a lot_ of charting libraries for the web.
+Somehow, this one fills a niche that we think still exists.
 If nothing else, we find it useful, and will be using it ourselves!

 We designed `@carbonplan/charts` with a few goals in mind:
 - built for modern `react`